AdobeDocs/experience-platform.en/help/sources/tutorials/api/explore/database-nosql.md

 ## Explore your data tables

-Using the base connection for your database or NoSQL system, you can explore your data tables by performing GET requests.
+Using the connection ID for your database, you can explore your data tables by performing GET requests.
 Use the following call to find the path of the table you wish to inspect or ingest into Platform.

 **API format**